 There are no general requirements for additional setup of the FTP server, since it depends on what you personally need and what demands you place on your server.
 Here it’s important that you consider the various options first.
 In the following sections of this Ubuntu FTP server guide, you’ll find information about the various settings and their functions.

-To save changes to the vsftpd.conf file, you need root permissions.
-Otherwise you can only read the configuration file.
+To save changes to the vsftpd.conf file, you need root privileges.
+Otherwise, you’ll only be able to view the configuration file without making edits.

 Allow anonymous access

-By default, vsftpd is configured so that users can log on to the FTP server only with a specific account.
-But the file transfer protocol allows for a login procedure where users can log in anonymously without having to provide personal data.
-To activate this unspecified access type, search for the entry ‘anonymous_enable=NO’ and change the ‘NO’ parameter to ‘YES’:
+By default, vsftpd is configured so that users can only log in to the FTP server with a specific account.
+However, the File Transfer Protocol also supports an anonymous login option that allows users to access the server without providing personal information.
+To enable this access type, look for the entry anonymous_enable=NO in the configuration file and change the parameter from NO to YES:

 anonymous_enable=YES